| |

 A McJesus Sculpture Has Provoked Violent Protests in Israel.
 The gallery is now fending off government censorship as well as the artist's own request to remove the work in solidarity with a pro-Palestinian boycott of Israel.
 Jani Leinonen's McJesus

-(2015) has become the subject of violent protests at Israel's Haifa Museum of Art. the Rev. Archimandrite Agapious Abu Sa'ada of the Greek Melkite Catholic Archeparchy of Acre told Haaretz: We denounce the
+(2015) has become the subject of violent protests at Israel's Haifa Museum of Art. the Rev. Archimandrite Agapious Abu Sa'ada of the Greek Melkite Catholic Archeparchy of Acre told Haaretz: We denounce the exhibition

-exhibition and the injury to the holiest symbol of Christianity by an institution that is supposed to serve citizens of all religions,
+and the injury to the holiest symbol of Christianity by an institution that is supposed to serve citizens of all religions,

-Hundreds of Arab Christians were on hand Friday to protest the controversial work, while police
+Hundreds of Arab Christians were on hand Friday to protest the controversial work, while police mobilized to

-of the exhibition Sacred Good, which looks at religion and faith through the lens of consumerism.
+Sacred Good, which looks at religion and faith through the lens of consumerism.
 The museum describes the piece as a way to address the collaboration between religious systems and the consumer culture.
-So far, the museum has
+So far, the museum has refused to take the

-refused to take the work off display, instead meeting with church leaders and officials from the Haifa Municipality and determining that the most appropriate response to is to hang a sign at the exhibition entrance warning visitors of potentially
+work off display, instead meeting with church leaders and officials from the Haifa Municipality and determining that the most appropriate response to is to hang a sign at the exhibition entrance warning visitors of potentially offensive content.

 |